• Skip to main content

 The process of baking a lasagna in an electric skillet is hardly different than a standard lasagna recipe.
 The main difference stems from layering your lasagna directly into the electric skillet rather than into a casserole dish.

 If you’re concerned about dealing with a hot pan, this recipe makes it easy by keeping the skillet cool until the lasagna is ready to bake!
-Only at that point will you switch on the heat, adjusting it as it reaches temperature.
+Only at that point will you switch on the heat, adjusting it as it reaches the correct temperature (more on electric skillet temperatures here).

 Piece of lasagna on a plate.